sjodmak/HD-MSO-2023/raven_pro.md

 ## Open the audio files in Raven Pro.
 **Windows**: Open Raven Pro then drop the listfile created previously on to the Raven Pro window.

-**Mac or Linux**: Open Raven Pro, then go to the File menu and select Open Audio Files.
+**Mac or Linux**: Open Raven Pro, then go to the *File* menu and select *Open Audio Files*.
 Navigate to the folder you created in Step 1 and select all files.
-Click OK.
+Click *OK*.

 ## Begin analysis
-1. In the Configure New Sound window, select Page Sound with default values.
-Click OK.
+1. In the *Configure New Sound* window, select *Page Sound* with default values.
+Click *OK*.

 2. Uncheck the waveform view in the sidebar.

-3. Go to the Tools menu and select Detectors > Learning Detector.
-In the dialog box, double-click Waveform1(Sound1) in the right-hand column so it appears under the Required Inputs column at left.
-Click OK.
+3. Go to the *Tools* menu and select *Detectors > Learning Detector*.
+In the dialog box, double-click *Waveform1(Sound1)* in the right-hand column so it appears under the *Required Inputs* column at left.
+Click *OK*.

-4. In the Configure Machine Learning Detector dialog box, select the  Inputs tab and then  select BirdNET_GLOBAL_3K_V2.2 from the Model menu.
+4. In the *Configure Machine Learning Detector* dialog box, select the  *Inputs* tab and then select *BirdNET_GLOBAL_3K_V2*.2 from the *Model* menu.

-5. On the Outputs tab, select birds_north_america.csv.
+5. On the *Outputs* tab, select *birds_north_america.csv*.

-6. Click the Suppress All button just above the Suppress column in the bird list.
+6. Click the *Suppress All* button just above the *Suppress* column in the bird list.

-7. Click on the Common Name column header to sort by common name.
+7. Click on the *Common Name* column header to sort by common name.

-8. Find Barred Owl in the list and uncheck its Suppress box.
+8. Find Barred Owl in the list and uncheck its *Suppress* box.
 Do the same for Spotted Owl.
-Click OK.
+Click *OK*.

 The detector will start running.
-It may take several hours for the detector to finish depending on the speed of your computer and the amount of data you are analyzing.
-Finish Time gives you an estimate of when the analysis will be complete.
+It may take several hours for the detector to finish depending on the speed of your computer and the amount of data you are analyzing. *Finish Time* gives you an estimate of when the analysis will be complete.

 ## Review and save results of analysis
-1. When the detector has finished, click Close on the Progress Manager.
+1. When the detector has finished, click *Close* in the *Progress Manager* window.

 2. Any detections will appear in the selection table at the bottom of the Raven Pro window.
-Right-click on the header row of the selection table and select Choose Measurements… .
-Find Begin File in the right column, then double-click it so that it appears in the left column.
-Click OK.
+Right-click on the header row of the selection table and select *Choose Measurements…* .
+Find *Begin File* in the right column, then double-click it so that it appears in the left column.
+Click *OK*.

-3. If the detector reports any hits, click on Score in the header row to sort hits by score.
+3. If the detector reports any hits, click on *Score* in the header row to sort hits by score.

-4. Right-click on the Learning Detector tab and select Save Table.
-By default the selection table will be saved to the Selections directory in the Raven Pro directory on your computer.
-Click Save.
+4. Right-click on the *Learning Detector* tab and select *Save Table*.
+By default the selection table will be saved to the *Selections* directory in the Raven Pro directory on your computer.
+Click *Save*.

 ## Interpret Raven Pro results